I love baby-wearing, especially in the early months.

 Step 14: Once the edges are hemmed, turn your carrier right side out.
 It’s done!!

-To use the carrier, you will fold it in half so that the carrier is only about 10″ wide (mine’s really about 9″ wide).
+To use the carrier, you will fold it in half so that the carrier is only about 10″ wide (mine’s about 9″ wide).
 Put it on over your head, with the seam/pouch near your hip.
-You will open up the carrier and lay your baby in it, with the baby’s head up near your breast and bottom in the pouch part.
+You will open the carrier and lay your baby in it, with the baby’s head up near your breast and bottom in the pouch part.
 Or, an older baby can sit on your hip with their bottom in the pouch.

 That’s it!
 Pretty simple, right?
 This should only take 20 – 30 minutes to sew.
 I was surprised at how quickly it went.
 But it truly is not hard.